airbnb/swift/swift.md

   }
 }
 ```

-* Long function invocations should also break on each argument, and also put the closing parenthesis on the following line.
+* **Long function invocations should also break on each argument.** Also put the closing parenthesis on the following line.

 ```swift
 foo.doSomething(4,
   anotherArg: 5,